-Trainees are responsible for initiating the assessment process with their SoT or surgical consultant.
-The trainee should advise the assessor that a specific case provides an opportunity for assessment, organise a mutually acceptable time for the assessment, and ensure that the appropriate assessment form is provided to the assessor to complete.
+Trainees are responsible for initiating the assessment process, which will usually occur with their SoT or a provider of training/consultant.
+The trainee should advise the assessor that a specific case provides an opportunity for assessment, organise a mutually acceptable time for the assessment to take place, and ensure that the appropriate assessment form is provided to the assessor to complete.

-Trainees select a case record from a patient they have seen recently and in whose notes they have made an entry.
-The presentation and discussion must start from, and be centred around, the trainee's record in the notes.
+Trainees select a case record from a patient they have seen recently, and in whose notes they have made an entry.
+The presentation and discussion must start from, and be centred around, the trainee's own record in the notes.
 Case Presentation (WBA FORM 03) can be found on the RACDS website.

-To maximise the educational impact of this assessment, the assessor and the trainee need to identify agreed strengths, areas for development, and an action plan.
+In order to maximise the educational impact of this assessment, the assessor and the trainee need to identify agreed strengths, areas for development and an action plan.
 This should be done one on one in a suitable environment.

-Once the assessment has been completed, the trainee must copy the completed form for the SoT and retain originals of all assessments in their learning portfolio.
+Once the assessment has been completed, the trainee must copy the completed form for the SoT and should retain originals of all assessments in their learning portfolio.
 Completed CP&D assessment forms must also be submitted to the RACDS.

-Trainees will be required to submit a minimum of one satisfactorily completed CP&D form for every six months of accredited OMS training.
+Trainees will be required to submit a minimum of one satisfactorily completed CP&D form for each six months of accredited OMS training.
 These forms must be included in an Application for Fellowship Examination Eligibility (FOMS 05).